-In relation to the defined contribution scheme, contributions are accrued and recognised in the statement of comprehensive income in the period in which they are earned by the relevant employees.
+In relation to the defined contribution scheme, contributions are accrued and recognised in operating profit or loss in the period in which they are earned by the relevant employees.

 For the defined benefit schemes, the difference between the market value of the schemes' assets and the actuarially assessed present value of the schemes' liabilities, calculated using the projected unit credit method, is disclosed as an asset/liability on the statement of financial position.